PoomrapeeWareeboutr/ai-pathfinding/README.md

 # ai-pathfinding

-## Intro
+## Introduction

-A small project to implement a pathfinding algorithm for AI.
+A small project to demonstrate pathfinding algorithms for an AI agent.

-## p5.js
+## See Visualization in p5.js

 Link: https://editor.p5js.org/PoomrapeeWareeboutr/sketches/ZPrPctLq9